Clevedon: Sport

 The town's location makes water sports a feature.
 Clevedon Canoe Club at the marine lake facilitates sea paddling trips along the North Somerset coast on the Severn Estuary, and to other sites such as Wye Valley and Woolacombe.
 Nearby is Clevedon Sailing Club.

 Clevedon Cricket Club, founded in 1874, competes in the West of England Premier League.

 Clevedon Town Football Club dates back to the late 19th century.
 It was a founder member of the Western Football League, winning its championship in the 1990s.
 The club plays at Everyone Active Stadium, formerly Hand Stadium.
 Another Non-League football club, Clevedon United F.C., plays at Coleridge Vale.
 Swiss Valley Rangers FC, founded in 2000, are a junior football club, based at Clevedon School, that has teams from ages under 6 to ages under 18.

 Clevedon Bowling Club, formed in 1910, has gained several international honours.

 Other facilities include Clevedon Golf Club, with a Par 72, 6,500-yard course, Riding Centre, a Rugby Club, and several others.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.
+Because of its proximity to Wales, BBC Wales and ITV Cymru Wales can also be received from the Wenvoe TV transmitter.

+Local radio stations are BBC Radio Bristol, Heart West, Greatest Hits Radio South West (formerly The Breeze) and Radio Clevedon, a community based station.

+The town is served by the local newspaper, North Somerset Times.